Skip to main content

 example-user@slurm-login-0:~$

 SSH is the preferred method of access for Slurm login nodes.
-However, we do not recommend directly accessing Slurm compute nodes through SSH to run tasks.
+However, don’t directly access Slurm compute nodes through SSH to run tasks.
 Bypassing Slurm can interfere with currently running jobs and may cause nodes to drain unintentionally, leading to temporary loss of resources.
-SSH to Slurm compute nodes should only be used for debugging existing jobs on the nodes.
+Only use SSH to Slurm compute nodes for debugging existing jobs on the nodes.

 Connect through port forwarding

-If there is no public IP address allocated for the node, first port-forward the service with the kubectl port-forward command, then log in through SSH using the port-forwarded address.
-Each login pod has an associated headless service, allowing users to refer to the pod by name without specifying a Fully Qualified Domain Name (FQDN).
-To access an individual login pod with port-forwarding, use the kubectl port-forward and ssh commands, as demonstrated below:
+Use port forwarding when no public IP address is allocated for the login node, so you can still reach it through SSH from your local machine.
+If no public IP address is allocated for the node, first port-forward the service with the kubectl port-forward command, then log in through SSH using the port-forwarded address.
+Each login pod has an associated headless service, allowing users to refer to the pod by name without specifying a fully qualified domain name (FQDN).
+To access an individual login pod with port-forwarding, use the kubectl port-forward and ssh commands, as shown in the following example:

 Log in with port-forwarding